tfl-php-scripts/listing-admin/README.md

 # Listing Admin for PHP7 [Robotess Fork]

-The main repository with issue tracking is at gitlab: https://gitlab.com/tfl-php-scripts/listing-admin
+The main repository with the issue tracking can be found on [gitlab](https://gitlab.com/tfl-php-scripts/listing-admin).

-An original author is [Tess](http://scripts.wyngs.net) / readme by Tess can be found [here](readme.txt).
+An original author is [Tess](http://scripts.wyngs.net) / readme by Tess can be found [here](https://gitlab.com/tfl-php-scripts/listing-admin/-/blob/master/readme.txt).

 #### I would highly recommend not to use this script for new installations, please only update it if you have already installed it before.